jmeowmeow/PixieReport/express-progress/tasks.md

 sitemap and cache items.
 Try using Eric Dobbs' model of a wiki-compatible bookmarking site from Glitch, an "outpost" of Federated Wiki.

+Thu 01 Aug 2024 09:53:23 AM PDT

+Added OpenGraph "meta" properties for preview, though maybe the image should be static.

+Catch-up on notes and progress.
+Fetched from the Weatherpixie Prospectus, the features of Tamsin's site:

+## Weatherpixie.com Features

+### Tamsin's Model Site Features
+1. Pixie Creation Wizard:
+    1. Geographic picker to find the nearest airport to a location, or search by continent and country.
+Yields an airport code.
+    1. Pixie Doll Picker.
+Each has a description and is encoded by a small integer ID.
+    1. Unit picker (mph/kph, °F/°C)
+    1. Maybe other options?
+I don't recall
+2. Pixie Preview Page:
+    1. Rendered Weatherpixie.
+    1. URL to embed the image on your site.
+3. Site navigation
+    1. "About" page, site/project background, links to resources, etc.
+4. Pixie Renderer.
+Given an airport, a doll series, and display options, renders a scene.
+If there is no current METAR data for that airport, renders daytime/nighttime background and a flag.
+5. Rendered Pixies served as images
+6. HTTP Cookie to remember your chosen location, doll style, units.

+### PixieReport ExpressJS site features:
+- [ ] Pixie Creation Wizard
+    - [ ] Geographic picker
+    - [ ] Doll set picker
+    - [ ] C/F unit picker
+- [ ] Pixie Preview Page
+- [X] Site Navigation
+- [ ] Pixie Renderer
+    - [X] METAR code, doll series yield a scene
+    - [X] No-data mode: TV static if not available
+    - [ ] No-current-data mode: not yet sensitive to freshness.
+- [X] Rendered Pixies served as images
+    - [X] /png endpoint
+- [ ] HTTP Cookie to remember your chosen location, doll style, units.

 ## Next Step Directions